SpectoLabs/hoverfly/readme.md

 ## Installation

+### Vagrant

 If you have [Vagrant](https://www.vagrantup.com/), it's as simple as

     vagrant up

+The Vagrant provisioning script will start hoverfly in the background in ["virtualize" mode](#virtualize), pass the logging output to "hoverfly.log" and save the Hoverfly PID into a file ("hoverfly_pid").
+So if you ssh into the Vagrant box, you can examine the "hoverfly.log" file, and you kill the Hoverfly process easily with:

+    kill -SIGTERM $(cat hoverfly_pid)

+### Build it yourself

-Alternatively, you can just [grab a binary](https://github.com/SpectoLabs/hoverfly/releases/) or you can build it yourself.
-Use [glide](https://github.com/Masterminds/glide) to fetch the dependencies with:
+Ensure you have [Redis](http://redis.io), then use [Glide](https://github.com/Masterminds/glide) to fetch the dependencies with:

     glide up